How I can help you

 When you become too judgmental about your body and your eating choices, food and weight often become this huge source of worry, shame and guilt.

-They stand as a mountain between you and the important things you want to achieve in life.
+These feelings stand as a mountain between you and the important things you want to achieve in life.

 How many times have you looked ahead to a future moment where you see the potential to finally start the life you want?